tortoise/tortoise-orm/README.rst

 Contributing
 ============

-Please have a look at the `Contribution Guide <CONTRIBUTING.rst>`_
+Please have a look at the `Contribution Guide <docs/CONTRIBUTING.rst>`_

 License
 =======

-This project is licensed under the Apache License - see the `LICENSE.txt <LICENSE.txt`_ file for details
+This project is licensed under the Apache License - see the `LICENSE.txt <LICENSE.txt>`_ file for details